-V. Research Act as a Kind of Symbolic Interaction
+V. Research Act as Symbolic Interaction

 This section concerns the problem of finding a suitable research methodology for examining the "standpoint of the actor," as the means for testing empirically the SI model of society "Society as Dynamic Processes," laid out in the previous sections.